5 Wildlife Photography Tips

 For cases like these, you’ll also want to bring a set of binoculars for spotting so you’re not trying to move your camera or adjust the settings too often.

-2. Be Patient.
 Be prepared to spend a lot more time waiting than shooting.
 You’ll also take far more photos than you’re likely to keep.
 Don’t be afraid to use burst mode.
 It does take more memory and processing time, but if you’re waiting for a once-in-a-lifetime shot, it would be a pity to miss it because you pressed the shutter half a second too early or late.

-3. Be Prepared.
 Of course you’ll want all of the photography gear you need: lenses, a lens cleaning kit, extra memory cards, spare (charged) batteries, tripod, remote shutter, and so on.
 But when shooting in the wild, being prepared means much more.

 It means being prepared for inclement weather, long stretches away from civilization (even if you’re just a few miles from it), and emergencies.